Most travelers think of Hawaii and its visions of surfing, hiking, and snorkeling in a lush tropical setting.

-It's likely no surprise that here at Salt & Wind our sense of taste is what excites us most to explore the world.
-When we travel to Hawaii, it isn’t to say that watching the sun set over Diamond Head or catching a few early morning waves at Waikiki is anything short of incredible.
+That isn’t to say that watching the sunset over Diamond Head or catching a few early morning waves at Waikiki is anything short of incredible.
 It’s just that if you ask us about our favorite island memories, we'll go on and on about how there is some of the best food in Hawaii.

 Thanks to the many ethnic groups that made their way to this corner of the Pacific to work on the sugar and pineapple plantations, the local food you see today is a delicious mix of Native Hawaiian, Asian (Korean, Chinese, Japanese, Filipino), American, European (mostly Portuguese), and Latin (Puerto Rican) ingredients and preparations.

-Here are the 12 local food terms from traditional Hawaiian words to local slang that you need to know before you travel to Hawaii:
+Here are the twelve local food terms, from traditional Hawaiian words to local slang, to know before you travel to Hawaii:

-Another local slang word you may encounter in Hawaii is choke, meaning a lot or large amount.
-You might use it in a sentence along the lines of "there was choke poke at the potluck yesterday."
+Another local slang word you may encounter in Hawaii is choke, meaning a lot.
+You might use it in a sentence along the lines of "there was choke chicken katsu at the potluck yesterday."

 Brok da mout

-Even if you've never visited Hawaii, you've likely come across this term that was oh-so popular during the tiki era.
-Pupus are appetizers or snacks and are often served at pau hana.
-They’re also a common presence at social gatherings, where you will likely find crispy wontons with spicy mustard and soy or a sweet chili sauce, sashimi, lumpia (Flilipno egg rolls served with a vinegar dipping sauce), and much more.
+Even if you've never visited Hawaii, you've likely come across this term that was oh-so-popular during the tiki era.
+Pupus are appetizers or snacks like boiled peanuts or poke and are often served at pau hana.
+They’re also a common presence at social gatherings, where you will likely find crispy wontons with spicy mustard and soy or a sweet chili sauce, sashimi, lumpia (Filipino egg rolls served with vinegar dipping sauce), and much more.

 Locals use this word to describe anything that wasn’t good, including food.
-But don’t worry, you’ll never see any junk food recs (or any other recs) from us here.
+But don’t worry, you’ll never come across any junk recommendations here!

 As you can see, the food in Hawaii reflects its multi-cultural history.
 On that note, below are some common ingredients and preparations to also know about and try when you see them in a cafe, restaurant, supermarket, or side of the road stand: